imalbertpuig/nvim/README.md

 5. The UltiSnips is a plugin included in the repo.
 It requires py >= 2.7 or any py3.
 Install:
 * https://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3
 * https://github.com/neovim/neovim/issues/2906
-6. Install ack package to search files in a project.
+6. Install ack package to use the ack plugin.
+It is necessary to search files in a project.
 See: https://beyondgrep.com/install/